marcschulder/polarity-shifter-resources/README.md

 M. Schulder, M. Wiegand and J. Ruppenhofer (2018).
 "Automatically Creating a Lexicon of Verbal Polarity Shifters: Mono- and Cross-lingual Methods for German", in Proceedings of COLING, 2018.

-M. Schulder, M. Wiegand and J. Ruppenhofer (to be submitted).
+M. Schulder, M. Wiegand and J. Ruppenhofer (under review).
 "Bootstrapped Creation of a Lexicon of Sentiment Polarity Shifters".

 R. Socher, A. Perelygin, J. Wu, J. Chuang, C. Manning, A. Ng, C. Potts: "Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank", in Proceedings of EMNLP, 2013.